 On Saturday, Nov.
-30th, 2019, i had the pleasure of hosting a few beautiful moms at our brunch-n-moms event in Victoria Island, Lagos.
+30th, 2019, i had the pleasure of hosting some beautiful moms at our brunch-n-moms event in Victoria Island, Lagos.
 We had the opportunity to cover motherhood topics, work life balance, motherhood and relationships and so much more.
 It was a great way to wrap up our motherhood series for the year.

 Stay up to date with future events by subscribing to our email list.